Okello: Uganda ace debuts with goal for Paradou AC in Algeria Cup | Goal.com

 Hicham Messiad scored the fourth for Paradou before the Uganda international put the icing on the cake with a 90th-minute strike which ensured his team finished the tie with a 5-0 win and advance to the quarter-finals.

-Defending champions CR Belouizdad have been eliminated after losing by a solitary goal to Adel Djaabout in the 38th minute from the penalty spot.
+Defending champions CR Belouizdad have been eliminated after losing by a solitary goal to Biskra with Adel Djaabout scoring the only goal in the 38th minute from the penalty spot.